rackerlabs/docs-core-infra-user-guide/cloud_servers/ntp.rst

 http://www.ntp.org maintains a list of public NTP servers to sync from.

+After installing NTP via the Linux distribution specific package manager and  starting it, NTP will sync wit a set of default NTP servers.
+If you wish to specify a different set to sync with then you will need edit the NTP config file directly.

+When using NTP with Virtual Servers the clock is synced with the Xen hypervisor, an independent clock will need to be started for NTP to work.

+``echo 1 > /proc/sys/xen/independent_wallclock``

+To make the changes persist through restarts add the following to */etc/sysctl.conf*:
+``#Set independent wall clock time`` ``xen.independent_wallclock=1``

 Rackspace maintains internal NTP servers in each region that can be used to sync with.